 Public school districts in Nevada include (without limitation):

-However, a Las Vegas school district is liable for an employee’s intentional acts if the school itself was negligent in hiring, retaining or supervising the employee.
+Nevada schools are generally not liable for the intentional wrongful acts of their employees.
+However, a school district is liable for an employee’s intentional acts if the institution itself was negligent in hiring, retaining or supervising the employee.

 - The school fails to conduct a reasonable background check of an employee;